|

 - Good News *** - June Allyson and Peter Lawford in a breezy

-remake of the classic college musical, with great songs and some
+remake of the classic college musical.
+Great songs and top-notch dance sequences.

 - I Wonder Who's Kissing Her Now ** - Songwriter finds love in